JavaScriptRegenerated/yieldmachine/readme.md

   return fetch(exampleURL);
 }

-function Loader() {
+// Define a machine just using functions function Loader() {
-  function* idle() {
+  // Each state is a generator function function* idle() {
     yield on("FETCH", loading);
   }
-  function* loading() {
+  // This is the ‘loading’ state function* loading() {
     yield entry(fetchData);
     yield on("SUCCESS", success);
     yield on("FAILURE", failure);
   }
+  // States can be final
   function* success() {}
-  function* failure() {
+  // Or they can define transitions to other states function* failure() {
-    yield on("RETRY", loading);
+    // When the RETRY event happens, we transition from ‘failure’ to ‘loading’ yield on("RETRY", loading);
   }

-  return idle;
+  // Return the initial state from your machine definition return idle;
 }